Representation and character theory of finite categorical groups

 \subsection{Categorical groups}

 By a {\em categorical group} or {\em 2-group} we mean a monoidal groupoid $(\uG, \bullet, \textbf{1})$ where each object is weakly invertible.
-For a detailed introduction to the subject, we refer the reader to \cite{baez;2grp}, where the term {\em weak 2-group} is used.
+For a detailed introduction to the subject, we refer the reader to \cite{Baez:2-groups}, where the term {\em weak 2-group} is used.

 \begin{example}[Symmetry 2-groups] Let $\uV$ be a category.
 Then the autoequivalences of $\uV$ and the natural isomorphisms between them form a categorical group.
 More generally, let $V$ be an object in a bicategory.
 Then the weakly invertible 1-morphisms of $V$ and the 2-isomorphisms between them form the categorical group $\mathrm{1Aut(V)}$.
-If $V$ is a $\C$-linear bicategory, we can restrict ourselves to the linear 1- and 2-isomorphisms.
-This gives the categorical group $\mathrm{GL}(V)$.
+If $V$ is a $\C$-linear category, we may restrict ourselves to linear functors and natural transformations and write $\mathrm{GL}(V)$.
 We will also use this notation in general $\C$-linear 2-categories. \end{example}

 \begin{example}[Skeletal categorical groups] Let $\uG$ be a skeletal 2-group, i.e., assume that each isomorphism class in $\uG$ contains exactly one object.
 Then the objects of $\uG$ form a group $G := \ob(\uG)$, and the automorphisms of $\textbf{1}$ form an abelian group $A := \mathrm{aut}_{\uG}(\textbf{1})$.
 The group $G$ acts on $A$ by conjugation